 - 1. Consider multiple options for number of sites and their location. - a.
 Upstream downstream sites. - b.
 Paired watershed sites. - Before and after sites. - d.
 Multiple downstream sites for cumulative assessment. - e.
 Probabilistic versus targeted sites. - f.
 Phased or rotating sites. - g.
 Integrator sites. - 2.
 Integrate information above in determining the number and location of sites. - a.
 Above-below sites might be appropriate for point source outfalls. - b.
-Paired watersheds might be appropriate for smaller watersheds and those with limited baseline data. - c.
-Consider monitoring locations that would strengthen watershed-scale model development by reducing model uncertainty. - d.
+Paired watersheds might be appropriate for smaller watersheds and those with limited baseline data. - Consider monitoring locations that would strengthen watershed-scale model development by reducing model uncertainty. - d.
 Consider locations that are strategic in assessing long term changes in watershed nutrient loading. - e.
 Initiate and complete reconnaissance monitoring, if necessary, to identify watershed stream reaches with higher nutrient concentrations, to aid in siting BMPs and monitoring locations. - 3.
-Atmospheric deposition monitoring sites are located at the Grand Bay NERR, MS and at the Southeast Research Station, LA as part of the National Trends Network (NTN).
-An additional deposition monitoring site near Bay St. Louis might be considered for improved coastal spatial coverage. - 1.
-Match the monitoring parameters with the project objectives and the management practices.
+Leverage funding of site locations with other agencies or